 You know the feeling: You’ve gone too far, said too much.
 The nasty words spill out.
 Maybe you don’t really mean them, but it’s too late.
 You’ve already said it, and the silence—or the screaming—is excruciating.
 The long-distance lovers quarrel: Often it starts over nothing but has the potential to end everything.

 It happened to me not all that long ago.
 I was tired and emotional, and I hadn’t seen my boyfriend for a couple of weeks.
 I was fed up and feeling needy.
 So I said one thing after another that pushed all of his buttons until he snapped.
 I cried, and then I just stopped talking and hung up.
 Not my finest moment.
 In fact, it still makes me embarrassed.
 I might have even uttered the humiliating phrase “You don’t even love me” completely out of context and out of the blue—just to get a reaction.
 It didn’t work.
 It was a Skype call gone completely and embarrassingly wrong.
 All I wanted was a little reassurance.
 Instead, I made him mad and myself upset.

 I started the fight.
 So it was me who had to fix it.
 But how do you make up when you’re far apart?
 What is the best way do that when you are far away and feeling vulnerable?
+How to apologize to your boyfriend long distance?
 When he is angry and annoyed?
 When you can’t just hug and make up.

 Here are five ways to make up even when you’re far apart.